markquinn12/tvmcChromeCastHack/README.md

 I use an app for directory navigation and for copying files:
 [ES File Explorer](https://play.google.com/store/apps/details?id=com.estrongs.android.pop&hl=en)

+####Step 4.
-4. Restart your TVMC app.
+Restart your TVMC app.

+####Step 5.
-5. Select content to stream, choose AllCast when prompted to choose a player, select your chromecast and sit back and relax!
+Select content to stream, choose AllCast when prompted to choose a player, select your chromecast and sit back and relax!

 ###Tips and tricks
 If the playercorefactory.xml file exists in the directory above, everytime you attempt to stream content, the AllCast app will be opened.
 If you want to view the content on your device only you will need to remove the playercorefactory.xml file from the above directory.